 UNL’s Cosmic Ray Observatory Project (CROP) a National Science Foundation-funded project (through a new grant titled “Action-at-a-Distance” awarded under the ITEST program) is looking to expand the number of participating Nebraska high schools science teachers to serve as Lead Teachers for the 2014-2015 school year.

-If you are interested in participating, please complete and return the attached application form no later than March 31st, 2014.
-Application evaluation will begin on April 15th, 2014.
+If you are interested in participating, please complete and return the attached application form no later than April 30th, 2014.

 If you have any questions, please e-mail Mbaquerizo2@unl.edu or phone 402-472-6471.

 February 13, 2014 -- Mysterious Energy Ribbon at Solar System's Edge a 'Cosmic Roadmap'

 A strange ribbon of energy and particles at the edge of the solar system first spotted by a NASA spacecraft appears to serve as a sort of "roadmap in the sky" for the interstellar magnetic field, scientists say.
 Read more...

 April 7, 2011 -- Fermilab data hint at possible new particle

 Call it the little particle accelerator that could.
 For the second time in weeks, the relatively small Tevatron at the Fermi National Accelerator Laboratory in Batavia, Ill., has found evidence of a possible new particle that would govern a new force in nature.
 Read more...

 September 21, 2010 -- CROP website gets a make-over!